Tsvetanovv/My-Website-Template/README.md

 𝙈𝙮 𝙬𝙚𝙗𝙨𝙞𝙩𝙚
 - This is website for online clothing store!
-- In the arhive you will find Html, Css, JavaScript codes, and images.
+- Download the arhive you will find Html, Css, JavaScript codes, and images.
+- You also can download only the code without images.
 - Installation is easy, if you have VisualStudio (and Html extention), just drag the content to your desctop and run the index.html file.
 - It has to look like the pictures bellow if you want to run it:
 ![image](https://github.com/user-attachments/assets/330d657d-8231-4136-a504-af473a37ae61)